castle of baron

 Castle of Baron in Kyiv

 Castle of Baron Steingel.
-The castle which was never a castle and no baron owned it.
-Yes, I’m talking about one of Kyiv’s most romantic and enigmatic buildings in gothic style – Castle of Baron Steingel.
+Nestled in the heart of Kyiv, the castle that was never a castle and no baron owned it.
+Yes, I’m talking about one of Kyiv’s most romantic and enigmatic buildings in Gothic style – the Castle of Baron Steingel.

-At the end of the 19th century in Kyiv began the famous “construction fever».
-The hotel business was rapidly developing, even so, it did not keep pace with the growth of the population of Kyiv.
+At the end of the 19th century in Kyiv, the famous ‘construction fever’ began.
+The hotel business was rapidly developing, but it did not keep pace with the population growth of Kyiv.

 Therefore, the sector of private housing for rent began growing.
-Given the rapid rise in land prices, landowners, especially in the city center, were trying to add several more floors, attics on one-two-story dwellings.
+Given the rapid rise in land prices, landowners, especially in the city center, were adding several more floors and attics on one-two-story dwellings.
 Each next such mansion surpasses the previous one in design and architecture.

-Indeed, private housing for rent was a great alternative to an expensive hotel room or a separate apartment rent.
-The so-called “furnished rooms” – was kind of a cheap hotel with rooms that were rented out on a daily or monthly basis.
+Indeed, private housing for rent was a great alternative to an expensive hotel room or a whole apartment rent.
+The so-called “furnished rooms” – were a kind of cheap hotel with rooms that were rented out on a daily or monthly basis.

 In 1892 Polish magnate Mikhailo Podgorsky addressed an engineer from Kharkiv Mykola Dobachevsky to create for him the most original and extravagant building.